Mike Archie

-College
+College career

-As a tailback at Penn State, Archie rushed for 1,830 yards and 14 touchdowns.
+As a tailback at Penn State University, Archie rushed for 1,830 yards and 14 touchdowns.
 His 77 receptions for eight touchdowns is a school record for running backs.
-He was a key contributor in Penn State's 1993 Citrus Bowl and 1994 Rose Bowl victory, the latter of which capped an undefeated season for the Nittany Lions.
+He was a key contributor in the Nittany Lions' 1993 Citrus Bowl and 1994 Rose Bowl victory, the latter of which capped an undefeated season for the Nittany Lions.

 He earned his Bachelor of Science in Hotel Restaurant and Institutional Management from the university in 1996.